-Supply chain risk management involves assessment and problem-solving for all types of risk regarding supply sources and their potential risk areas — including suppliers, third party dependencies, physical locations, and more.
-Handled properly, supply chain risk management is a part of a company’s enterprise risk management procedure.
-In this blog, we will outline today’s top risks to the supply chain and review how to strengthen your company’s supply chain risk management response plans.
+Supply chain risk management (SCRM) involves assessing and problem-solving for all types of risks surrounding supply sources and their potential risk areas — including suppliers, third-party dependencies, physical locations, and more.
+Handled properly, supply chain risk management integrates with a company’s overall risk management strategy and provides another layer of oversight, ideally reducing the likelihood and/or severity of risk exposures.

 What Is Supply Chain Risk Management?